willy-o/Willy-O/README.md

 - 👋 Hi, I’m @Willy-O
 - 👀 I’m interested in Intelligent Artificial and Machine Learning
-- 🌱 I’m currently performance web especialist and JS fullstack developer
+- 🌱 I’m currently performance web especialist, python, and JS fullstack developer

 <!---
 - 📫 How to reach me: